-- C. The official team roster must be submitted prior to each trial.
-The official team roster must identify the 8 minimum active registered team members and their roles.
-No changes may be made after submission and students must perform the roles as identified on the official roster.
-The clerk and bailiff are required to distribute team rosters to the presider, scoring attorneys, and the opposing team.
-Teams may add student photos to the team roster but may not add any other information. - [Virtual] Teams are required to submit team rosters by the designated deadline prior to each round.
-Team rosters must identify each active member, team substitutes, and artists/journalist with their individual roles, as well as the maximum of two coach names.
-No changes to the roster may be made after submission and students must perform the roles as identified on the roster. - D. If any section on rule 2.2 A. to C. has been violated, scorers must deduct five points from the team's participation score. - E. Additional Student Participation The Courtroom Artist and Journalist Contests allow additional students the opportunity to participate in the Mock Trial Program.
-The courtroom artist and journalist are official team members but are not counted toward the team's student limit. - For the State Finals-Two artists per county may compete at the state competition.
+[Virtual] Teams must submit team rosters by the designated deadline before each round.
+Team rosters must identify each active member, team member substitutes, artist/journalist with their individual roles, and a maximum of two coach names.
+No changes to the roster may be made after submission and students must perform the roles as identified on the roster.

+- D. If any section on rules 2.2 A. to C. has been violated, scorers must deduct five points from the team's participation score. - E. Additional Student Participation The Courtroom Artist (three per school) and Journalist (three per school) Contests allow additional students the opportunity to participate in the Mock Trial Program.
+The courtroom artist and journalist are official team members but are not counted toward the team's student limit. - For the State Finals-The top two artists per county may compete at the state competition.
 The courtroom artist is an official team member but is not counted toward the team's student limit.
-(Note that the winner of the state art contest is eligible to compete at the national competition).

-• For the State Finals-Two journalists per county may compete at the state competition.
+(Note that the winner of the Courtroom Artist Contest in the state is eligible to compete at the national competition). - For the State Finals-The top two journalists per county may compete at the state competition.
 The journalist is an official team member but is not counted toward the team's student limit.
-(Note that the winner of the state journalist contest does not compete at the national competition).
+(Note that the winner of the Courtroom Journalist Contest in the state finals is eligible to compete at the national competition).